Edwize logo

 Last Updated:

 Coursera vs Khan Academy: which is better?
 The answer depends on who you are and what you need!
-We will cover everything you need to know about the two online learning platforms in this article.
+This article will cover everything you need to know about the two online learning platforms.

 Let’s dive in.